tabaraei/Smart-Greenhouse/README.md

 # Smart Greenhouse
 This is an IOT project which aims to track greenhouse status, in addition to "Automatic" &amp; "Manual" irrigation.
+### Features of project:
+- Track & controll hardware via: Application - Telegram Bot - Message Text (SMS)
+- Log files into SD-Card
+- Show received message and its command on a 2*16 Character LCD
+- DeepSleep on Arduino for lower power consumption

 ## 1- Application